Back to blog home

 AI adoption is rapidly rising across industries.
 With the advent of Covid-19, digital adoption by consumers and businesses has vaulted five years forward in a matter of eight weeks.
 However, the complexity of deploying ML has hindered the success of AI systems.
 MLOps and specifically the productionizing of ML models come with challenges similar to those that plagued software prior to the arrival of DevOps Monitoring.

-Detecting model drift is just one element of MLOps Monitoring – This post is part 1 in a series that will cover key components to success.
+Detecting model drift is just one element of MLOps Monitoring – This post, How to Detect Model Drift in ML Monitoring, is part 1 in a series that will cover key components to success.
 If you’d like to receive future posts or our forthcoming whitepaper on the rise of MLOps Monitoring, click here.

 Operational Challenges in ML

 Unlike traditional code, ML models are unique software entities, whose performance can fluctuate over time due to changes in the data input into the model after deployment.
 Consequently, successful AI deployments require continuous ML Monitoring to revalidate their business value on an ongoing basis.

 ML teams can use model performance metrics like AUC, precision, recall, etc. to monitor the real-time performance of production models.
 However, these metrics need ‘ground truth’ or labels for these real-time predictions.
 While labels are always available in a training data set, they might not always be available in production for a given use case.
 For example, when a model makes a prediction for loan risk, the lender will only know if the loan defaulted or was paid in full over the lifetime of the loan.
 In the absence of these inputs or to complement the visibility of these performance metrics, monitoring changes in production features and prediction distributions can be used as a leading indicator and troubleshooting tool for performance issues.